Explore the Majestic Rock Fortress of Sigiriya, Sri Lanka.

 The Water Gardens

-At the base of Sigiriya, the Water Gardens feature elaborate ponds, fountains, and pools that showcase the advanced engineering skills of the era.
-Some fountains still work during the rainy season, fed by an ancient hydraulic system that was remarkably ahead of its time.
+Down at the bottom of Sigiriya, the Water Gardens are full of fancy ponds, fountains, and pools that really highlight how clever the engineers were back then.
+Some of the fountains even still work when it rains, thanks to an ancient hydraulic system that was pretty good for its time!

 Climbing Sigiriya: Tips for a Safe and Enjoyable Ascent